ciso360ai/website/README.md

 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro preview` |
 | `npm run astro --help` | Get help using the Astro CLI                       |

+## Contributing

+If you have any idea, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
+That would be very useful for all of us and we would be happy to listen and take action.

 ## License